 - Your group is made up of one resident and one nonresident.
 There are lots of resident permits and one nonresident permit.
 Because of the drawing process, the 1 nonresident permit will be issued randomly after the bonus point round.
 This means that there is almost no chance of this group drawing the permit.
 Look for a hunt that has at least two nonresident permits.

-The drawing issues up to 20% of the general-season deer permits specifically to youth who are age 17 or younger on July 31.
-Up to four youth can apply in youth-only groups and be considered for the reserved 20 percent.
-Important: When you apply in a youth-only group for the general-season deer hunt, all hunters must meet the age requirement or the application will not be processed with the other youth applications.
+Up to 20% of the general-season buck deer, antlerless deer, antlerless elk and doe pronghorn permits through the draws are specifically reserved for youth aged 17 or younger as of July 31.
+Up to 15% of swan, sandhill crane, sharp-tailed grouse and greater sage-grouse permits are also reserved for youth 17 or younger as of July 31.
+Up to four youth can apply in youth-only groups and be considered for the reserved permits.
+Important: When you apply in a youth-only group, all hunters must meet the age requirement or the application will not be processed with the other youth applications.